dotnet/core/samples/RaspberryPiInstructions.md

 * Install [Linux](https://www.raspberrypi.org/downloads/) on your Pi.

 * Install the [prereq packages](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) for .NET Core.

-* Copy your app to the Raspberry Pi and execute run `./helloworld` to see `Hello World!` from .NET Core running on your Pi!
+* Copy your app to the Raspberry Pi and execute run `./helloworld` to see `Hello World!` from .NET Core running on your Pi! (make sure you `chmod 755 ./helloworld`)

 ### Win10 IoT Core